AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Results and discussion

 \subsubsection{FEM nominal structure}

 Each of our numerical experiments starts with the nominal structure depicted in \Cref{fig:A_muscles_placement_VM}.
 It consists of a rectangular block equipped with two muscles.
+The elements of these muscles contract and extend according to the actuation forces described in \Cref{sec:actuation_force}. \MD{The head is rigid, following existing robotic designs~\citep[e.g.][]{katzschmann2018exploration,gravert_low-voltage_2024}.}

+\MD{The simulations are performed using a Saint Venant-Kirchhoff constitutive model and linear tetrahedra FEs, the numbers of which vary across the numerical experiments.
+The Saint Venant-Kirchoff model is computationally easy to compute but can lead to poor behavior for large strains.
+In the nominal case, the maximum principal strain is less than 5\% and localized in a few FEs in the outer layer of the structure, which justifies its use in our case studies.
+In particular, the tail's tip reach large deformations (in the order of 50\% of the body's width), but the maximum strain remains small.
+We discuss extensions to other constitutive models (e.g., co-rotated or Neo-Hookean) and larger strains as future work in~\Cref{sec:07_conclusion_future_work}.}

-The elements of these muscles contract and extend according to the actuation forces described in \Cref{sec:actuation_force}.
-In addition, the first part of the fish, including the head, is constrained in the vertical and lateral directions, so that it can only move in the forward or backward direction.
-This modeling choice, as well as the distribution of muscles and the rigid head along the length of the fish, is motivated by the kinematics of some real fishes \citep{shelton2014undulatory}.
-Moreover, robotic fishes typically feature a rigid head and soft tail \citep[e.g.][]{katzschmann2018exploration}.
-The FEM structure consists of linear tetrahedral elements, whose numbers vary depending on the numerical experiments.
+\MD{In the simulation and optimization case studies, we focus on forward swimming behaviors:} the first part of the fish, composed of the rigid head, is constrained in the vertical and lateral directions so that it can only move in the forward or backward direction. \MD{The imposed motion constraints reflect the typical locomotion patterns observed in real fishes during steady forward swimming~\citep{shelton2014undulatory}.
+Focusing on forward swimming allows us to provide an intuitive illustration of the PROM-based optimization pipeline developed in \Cref{sec:05_optimization_pipeline}.
+While the underlying force reduction and optimization framework readily extend to more complex swimming tasks, analyzing such scenarios lies outside the scope of this paper, as they typically require more advanced control strategies~\citep[e.g.,][]{SoftCon,liu2022fishgym}.}